FBruzzesi/anyschema/README.md

 ---

-`anyschema` allows you to convert from type specifications (such as Pydantic models, SQLAlchemy tables, TypedDict, dataclasses, or plain Python dicts) to _any_ dataframe schema (by _"any"_ we intend those supported by Narwhals).
+`anyschema` allows you to convert from type specifications (such as attrs classes, Pydantic models, SQLAlchemy tables, TypedDict, dataclasses, or plain Python dicts) to _any_ dataframe schema (by _"any"_ we intend those supported by Narwhals).

 Let's see how it works in practice with an example: